linp21847/deploy/autodeploy-githook.md

 git --work-tree=/var/www/domain.com --git-dir=/var/repo/site.git checkout -f
 ```

-We can check to see if the ref the server is receiving has this format by using an ```sh if ``` construct:
+We can check to see if the ref the server is receiving has this format by using an ```if``` construct:
 ```sh
 #!/bin/bash
 while read oldrev newrev ref